230140111021tej/Matrix_Multiplication_3-3_Verilog/README.md

 - **Output**:
   - Matrix C = A × B: 3×3, each element 19 bits (prevents overflow in all input cases)

-Calculation follows the standard row-column product logic for matrices.
+“Calculation follows standard row–column matrix multiplication, with inputs provided in column-major order.”

 ---